 Handy Hint: If your fur babies are feeling sick and losing their appetite, there are several ways to encourage your K9 friends to eat again.
 Check out How to Get Your Dog to Eat When Sick to find out what they are so that your pooch can eat again and become healthy.

 What happens when an Engorged Tick falls off my dog?

 If an Engorged Tick falls off your dog’s skin, your fur baby may start to develop inflamed, itchy, and red skin.
 However in most cases, within the first few hours, your pooch may not have any adverse side effects or symptoms at all.

 Depending on which stage of the life cycle the Engorged Tick is in will highly affect what will happen to that full Tick when it falls off your dog.

 For instance, if the Engorged Tick is currently in the larvae or nymph stage, it will crawl somewhere and hide so that it can finish digesting its bloody meal.
 While finishing up its bloody meal, it will molt and grow and wait around to find its next host so they can continue their feeding.

 If the Engorged Tick is an adult female, then once it falls off your four-legged friends, they will tend to their purpose – which is to mate.
-After mating, the adult female Engorged Tick will lay eggs and then die in a dark area.
+After partnering, the adult female Engorged Tick will lay eggs and then die in a dark area.